Comic Book Whore: Critical reception

-Mahan of Industrialnation praised Comic Book Whore for presenting a heavy modern rock sound with "well done" instrumentation and "unpretentious" vocals.
-Samantha Spinrad of the St. Petersburg Times called the album an "impresive debut", highlighting Jensen's "charm and intelligence" and stating it would appeal to fans of riot grrrl, techno and indie rock.
+Comic Book Whore received generally favorable reviews from critics.
+Mahan of Industrialnation praised the album for presenting a heavy modern rock sound with "well done" instrumentation and "unpretentious" vocals, whilst Richard Harrington of The Washington Post highlighted its "supple-yet-catchy sound".
+Samantha Spinrad of the St. Petersburg Times called the album an "impresive debut", highlighting Jensen's "charm and intelligence" and stating it would appeal to fans of riot grrrl, techno and indie rock, whilst Campbell of the Knoxville News Sentinel believed the "eccentric" and "funny" album could garner a cult following if it received enough attention.
 Baich of Scene Entertainment Weekly viewed Jensen's lyrics as the album's driving force after its vocals, and believed those who did not understand her "wandering wit" were "devoid [...] of insight".
-Richard Harrington of The Washington Post highlighted its "supple-yet-catchy sound" whilst Robert Christgau gave the album a three-star "honorable mention", indicating "an enjoyable effort consumers attuned to its overriding aesthetic or individual vision may well treasure"; he said Jensen was similar to Courtney Love and Alanis Morrisette in terms of "noise and normality" albeit "sexier" and highlighted the tracks "Luv Song" and "Highway 90".
+Robert Christgau gave the album a three-star "honorable mention", describing Jensen as " 'twixt Courtney Love and Alanis Morrisette on the noise and normality scales, only sexier".

 Tom Demalon of AllMusic highlighted Comic Book Whores "melodic and insistent" songwriting and widespread hooks but felt Jensen's lyrics lacked depth.
-Jenkins, also of The Washington Post, likewise said that despite Jensen's "striking" vocals, "what she has to say usually isn't".
-Andy Langer of The Austin Chronicle considered Comic Book Whore to be a "truly clever debut" and called "More Than I Can" and "Luv Song" an "unlikely set of anthems".
-He criticized the album's dull, "semi-avant-garde closing section", but said Jensen's "confident quirk is just seductive enough to make you forget".
-Campbell of the Knoxville News Sentinel felt that Jensen was lost "cartoonish" streams of consciousness towards the end of Comic Book Whore but "fights her way back into the spotlight through sheer determination"; he ultimately believed that, with enough attention, the "eccentric" and "funny" album could garner a cult following.
+Mark Jenkins, also of The Washington Post, likewise said that despite Jensen's "striking" vocals, "what she has to say usually isn't".
+Andy Langer of The Austin Chronicle considered the album to be a "truly clever debut" and called "More Than I Can" and "Luv Song" an "unlikely set of anthems"; he criticized the album's dull, "semi-avant-garde closing section", but said Jensen's "confident quirk is just seductive enough to make you forget".
+Campbell similarly felt it lost direction in Jensen's "cartoonish" streams of consciousness at its end, but she "fights her way back into the spotlight through sheer determination".
 Chuck Eddy, writing in LA Weekly, criticized most of the album as "sappy singer-songwriting done as amorphous studio-metal mouthwash" and felt it would have worked better as an extended play (EP) containing its first five or six songs; he compared the rest of its material unfavorably with Björk.